Designing Heterogeneous GNNs with Desired Permutation Properties for Wireless Resource Allocation: Simulation Results

-\subsubsection{Simulation Setup}
+\subsection{Simulation Setup}

-Consider a scenario shown in Fig. \ref{fig:scenario}, where $K$ users move along roads across cells.
-The trajectory of each user is generated with Bonnmotion software \cite{BonnMotion}, which is commonly applied for vehicular networks, where the trajectory follows Gauss-Markov model.
-The initial velocity of the users is set as 16 m/s, and the minimal and maximal velocities are 12 m/s and 20 m/s, respectively.
-When a user encounters a traffic light, which is red or green with 50\% probability, the user stops 0 $\sim$ 30 seconds if the traffic light is red.

-The playback duration of each video and each segment are 150 s and 10 s, respectively.
-Each segment is with size of $8$ Mbps.
-Each time frame is with duration of $\Delta T = 1$ s, and each time slot is with duration of $\tau = 1$ ms (i.e., $N_s=1000$).

-The maximal transmit power and the number of antennas of each DU are 200 W and 64, respectively.
-The bandwidth assigned for each user is 2 MHz.
-The path loss is modeled as $13.54+39.08\log_{10} (d)+20\log_{10}(f_c)$ in dB, where $d$ is the distance between user and DU in meters, $f_c$ is the carrier frequency and is set as 3.5 GHz \cite{channel-standard}.
+{\em \textbf{{ Example 1 (MCMU-Power Allocation):}}} There are four cellular cells each with radius of 60 m.
+Each BS serves five randomly located UEs.
+The path loss is modeled as $32.4 + 31.9 \log_{10}(d) + 20\log_{10}(f_c)$, where $d$ is the distance between BS and UE in meters, $f_c$ is the carrier frequency and is set as 5 GHz.
+The shadowing is log-normal with standard deviation of 8 dB.
 The small-scale channels follow Rayleigh fading.
-The noise spectral density is -174 dBm/Hz.
+The maximal transmit power is 30 dBm and the noise power is -95 dBm.